Toggle mobile menu visibility

 Norfolk Boreas

-A sister project to the Norfolk Vanguard, it will also be delivered by RWE, previously Vattenfall.
-It will provide enough electricity to power around 2 million UK homes.
-As with the Vanguard project, landfall will be in Happisburgh, and the national grid connection will be made at Necton.
-Vattenfall, who were delivering the project, had stopped the project but it is understood that RWE will re-instate the project.
+A sister project to the Norfolk Vanguard wind farm, it will also be delivered by RWE.
+It will provide enough electricity to power around 1 million UK homes.
+As with the Norfolk Vanguard project, landfall will be in Happisburgh, and the national grid connection will be made at Necton.
+Under construction and expected to be operational mid 2030.

 For more information about Norfolk Boreas, visit the RWE website.